AshtreeBV/metazoan-whitepaper/docs/dao/tokenomics/README.md

 ## Minting

-Tokens will be minted when derivative tokens are exchanged for the main Token, and in order to keep each minted token backed based on its intrinsic value a fee must be paid for the minter.
+Tokens will be minted when derivative tokens are exchanged for the main Token.
+In order to keep each minted token backed, based on its intrinsic value, a fee must be paid for each new token minted.
+That fee will go to the treasury.

 ## Burning